 As Western Carolina University is committed to creating and maintaining a culture of safety, the institution participates in several different forms of exercises to practice responding to actual incidents.
-Most recently the institution participated in a full-scale active shooter exercise in conjunction with a grant received at the county level to test a variety of responder functions including but not limited to: mass notification, actual response, and the university's emergency operations center.
+Each year, the intuition participates in a minimum of two exercises that cover multiple hazards that could affect Western Carolina University.
+These types of exercise include:

-The Office of Emergency Management suggests the following courses to be taken by any member of the university community:
+The Department of Emergency Services suggests the following courses to be taken by any member of the university community:

-If you have any questions about additional training or courses, please do not hesitate to contact the Office of Emergency Management.
+If you have any questions about additional training or courses, please do not hesitate to contact the Department of Emergency Services at (828) 227-3445.